 The slogan for start-up company CoachUp is “MVPs aren’t born.
 MVPs are made.”
 So it’s only fitting they would have MVP Steph Curry represent the company and star in their first commercial called “Action Speak Louder Than Words.”

-Curry might be the darling of the NBA now – racking up awards and accolades while appearing on magazine and video game covers – but he was overlooked and undervalued by scouts and experts throughout much of his journey to the league.
+Curry might be the darling of the NBA now — racking up awards and accolades while appearing on magazine and video game covers — but he was overlooked and undervalued by scouts and experts throughout much of his journey to the league.
 All you have to do is look at the following high school ranking image of Steph to either see how far he’s come or how wrong scouts were.
 Rivals had him as a 3-star recruit and didn’t even rank him within the state.
-We didn’t show him much love either and sadly have no Curry high school clips in our archive – we do have plenty of footage of other high profile guards from his high school class who are no longer in the league or never made it to begin with.
+We didn’t show him much love either and sadly have no Curry high school clips in our archive; We do have plenty of footage of other high profile guards from his high school class, who are no longer in the league or never made it.

 Speaking of players who never made it to the league, do you recognize any of these names: Lewis Witcher, Nigel Munson or Tyrone Appleton?
 I’m assuming no but those are the three players Virginia Tech — the college Steph’s parents attended — gave scholarships to instead of Steph.

 “It sucked a little bit, for sure,” said Curry.
 “It was a sore spot, for sure.”